NetApp/Verda/Elasticsearch/README.md

 Pre- and post-snapshot and post-restore execution hooks for Elasticsearch.

-Tested with: MySQL 8.0.29 (deployed by Bitnami helm chart 9.1.7)/MariaDB 10.6.8 (deployed by Bitnami helm chart 11.0.13) and NetApp Astra Control Service 22.04.
+Tested with Elasticsearch 8.2.3 (deployed by Bitnami helm chart 18.2.13) and NetApp Astra Control Service 22.04.

 args: [pre|post|postrestore]